 Who do I ask if I have a question?

-Any of the members wearing badges will be pleased to help with any query you may have.
+Please just ask anyone – we will be pleased to help with any query you may have.

 If I come to a service, how will I know what to do?
 Do I have to sing?